jnmugerwa/jnmugerwa.github.io/content/blog/bet-maker/index.md

 description: "My first post; some details of my 2021 professional/academic plan and the rationale behind it."
 ---

 When I was in high school I traded stocks.
-I would trade in between gulps of chocolate milk at the lunch table, before physics quizzes and orchestra rehearsals -- fucking everywhere.
+I would trade in between gulps of chocolate milk at the lunch table, before physics quizzes and orchestra rehearsals -- everywhere.
 I was a fiend.

 And I learned countless lessons from my time as a trader that'll stick with me for the rest of my life.
 Many of these lessons guided my decision to take this year off from university, and we'll go through them below: